 Last night we had the opportunity to see a midnight showing of the new film “The Hunger Games” based on the novel of the same name by Suzanne Collins.

-The Hunger Games was a good movie, as far as movie adaptations of novels go.
+The Hunger Games was acceptable, as far as movie adaptations of young adult novels go.
 It certainly suffered some loss of fidelity during the translation from page to screen but that is what you expect.
-Worth the price of admision?
+Worth the price of admission?
 If you’re a fan of the books it is definitely worth your time to see how someone else imagined the world of Panem and the 12 districts.
 Other than that, wait for the DVD/Blu-Ray.

 Was “Hunger Games” true to the book?
 Overall yes the film was true to the premise of the book, although there are several instances where things just aren’t aligned correctly.
 Immediately after the reaping in District 12, members of the crowd raise their hands in a three fingered salute.
 I assume that the villagers from District 12 are saluting Katniss Everdeen’s bravery for volunteering to taker her sister’s place as a tribute in the games.
 In the book this particular gesture is a custom from District 11 which becomes important later after the female tribute from district 11 is killed during the games.
 Townspeople from District 11 honor Katniss with this particular salute as thanks for her kindness to their tribute, Rue.
 This small defiant act of insubordination is a prelude to the violent uprisings which later take place in the long-suffering districts of Panem.

 The love triangle between Peeta, Katniss and Gale isn’t explained at all.
 The audience isn’t really told that Katniss’ affection for Peeta during the games is little more than theater.
 Readers know the details of this deception but those new to “The Games” probably won’t suspect the truth of their romance.
 Gale’s response to the nationally televised relationship is too subtle for audiences to understand without the subtext from the book.